tim-puhlfuerss/LLM-Knowledge-Base/README.md

 ### Digital Watermark for AI-Generated Content

 - [C2PA](https://c2pa.org) standard to trace the origin of AI-generated content, e.g., images
+- Founded by Adobe
 - OpenAI is part of the C2PA committee and developed a "Detection Classifier" to detect images generated by DALL-E.
 - [News article](https://the-decoder.de/openai-unterstuetzt-c2pa-standard-fuer-ki-bilder-und-veroeffentlicht-klassifikator/) by The Decoder
+- TikTok also became part of it in May 2025 ([news article](https://www.heise.de/news/Tiktok-tritt-CAI-bei-C2PA-Kennzeichnung-fuer-KI-Inhalte-9713446.html) by Heise)

 ### Cooperation StackOverlow x OpenAI